kolayne/clone_all_repos/README.md

 # Clone All Repos

-A tool to create and maintain snapshots of all GitHub repositories, related to a user.
+A tool to create and maintain snapshots of all GitHub repositories related to a user.

-It is useful in cases when you want to have an additional backup of the data you have on GitHub.
+It is useful in cases when you want to have an additional backup of data you keep on GitHub.

 ## Requirements

-This repo conatins `bash` scripts that will run on a machine with `curl`, `git` and `jq` installed.
+This repo conatins `bash` scripts that will run on a machine with `curl`, `git`, and `jq` installed.

 ## Running

 ### Create first snapshot

-Basic/minimal example: clones all public repositories of either user or organization \<USERNAME\> to the current directory:
+Basic/minimal example: clones all public repositories of either a user or an organization \<USERNAME\>
+to the current directory:
 ```bash
 ./clone_all_repos.sh -u USERNAME -o .
 ```